Vikes is a development cooperation foundation specialized in freedom of expression and the media

 We train media professionals

-The topics included investigative journalism, rural journalism, documentary production and editing, identifying hate speech and disinformation, fact-checking and recognizing false information, content creation, leadership, and supporting female leaders in media organizations.
-Additionally, partners were supported in managing websites and radio portals, reporting, formalizing institutions, and in governance-related activities.
+The training covered a wide range of topics, including investigative journalism, rural journalism, climate journalism, documentary filmmaking and editing, identifying hate speech and disinformation, fact-checking and misinformation detection, content production, leadership, and supporting women leaders in media organizations.
+In addition, Vikes supported its partners in website and radio portal management, reporting, institutional formalization, and organizational administration.

 partners